pudly/schmopera-hugo/content/articles/equal-parts-stressful-and-reverent-atgbound.md

 date = "2017-12-15T12:00:00-05:00"
 lastmod = "2017-12-15T17:12:00-05:00"
 publishDate = "2017-12-15T12:08:00-05:00"
 short_description = "Never a stranger to tackling contemporary subject matter, Against the Grain once again confirms its position as a leader of the pack in the world of underground, indie opera.
-BOUND is currently finishing the first stage of its multi-year workshop journey, and the direction it's heading in is both exciting and scary - in very good ways." slug = "equal-parts-stressful-and-reverent-atgbound" title = "Equal parts stressful and reverent: #AtGBound"
+BOUND is currently finishing the first stage of its multi-year workshop journey, and the direction it&#039;s heading in is both exciting and scary - in very good ways." slug = "equal-parts-stressful-and-reverent-atgbound" title = "Equal parts stressful and reverent: #AtGBound"
 +++